m-feliciano/crispy-disco/README.md

-# crispy-disco
+# Working with Events Using Java Swing

-creating a simple calculator using "Java Swing"
+Project 1: creating a simple calculator

+Project 2: creating a more complex calculator